THE HANGOVER REPORT – Bill T. Jones’s seminal full length piece STILL/HERE returns to BAM more universal but no less heartrending

 Bill T. Jones/Arnie Zane Company performs “Still/Here” at BAM Howard Gilman Opera House (photo by Nir Arieli).

 This week, Bill T. Jones/Arnie Zane Company revives the seminal Still/Here at the Howard Gilman Opera House, returning for the first time three decades later — thanks in part to the generous support of Dance Reflections by Van Cleef & Arpels — as one of the headliners of the Brooklyn Academy of Music’s 2024 edition of its storied Next Wave Festival.
 Bill T. Jones’s evening length piece is one of the most controversial pieces of dance to come out of the 1990s, namely for its use of primary material from “survivor workshops” — footage and audio recordings of workshop participants suffering from terminal illnesses — conducted specifically for the piece.
-In a sense, it’s variation on the approach Michael Bennett used to similar recognition for A Chorus Line.
+In a sense, it’s variation on the approach Michael Bennett used to garner the same kind of publicity for the musical A Chorus Line.

 HIGHLY RECOMMENDED